-3.8.3.3. secureResponse Processing
+3.9.3.3. secureResponse Processing

-The return value and AuthException semantics of secureResponse are as defined in Section 3.8.3.2.
+The return value and AuthException semantics of secureResponse are as defined in Section 3.9.3.2.
 This profile places no requirements on authentication modules with respect to interpreting responsePolicy values.

-3.8.3.4.
-Forwards and Includes by Server Authentication Modules authentication modules within their processing of validateRequest.
+3.9.3.4.
+Forwards and Includes by Server Authentication Modules

+The message processing runtime must support the acquisition and use of RequestDispatcher objects by authentication modules within their processing of validateRequest.
 Under the constraints defined by RequestDispatcher, authentication modules must be able to forward and include using the request and response objects passed in MessageInfo.
 In particular, an authentication module must be able to acquire a RequestDispatcher from the request obtained from MessageInfo, and uses it to forward the request (and response) to a login form.
 Authentication modules should catch and rethrow as an AuthException any exception thrown by these methods.